Hormone replacement therapy: help or hype?

-"I just don't even want to be here anymore," Mason said.
+"I just don't even want to be here anymore," Cherie told Action News.

 "Estrogen controls 400 different functions in our bodies," Jennifer Landa, M.D., Chief medical officer at BodylogicMD told Action News.

-Dr. Landa, a hormone expert, recommended Mason try something not so new, hormone replacement therapy
+Hormone expert doctor Jennifer Landa recommended Cherie try something not so new, hormone replacement therapy.

-"It helps them sleep better, helps them feel better, it helps them think better, it helps them look better," she said.
+"It helps them sleep better, helps them feel better, it helps them think better, it helps them look better," Dr. Landa said.

-The therapy was the standard treatment for menopause symptoms for years.
-But that stopped when studies linked it to cancer, heart attacks and stroke. (:07)
+The therapy was the standard treatment for menopause symptoms for years, but that stopped when studies linked it to cancer, heart attacks and stroke.